mugonchez/Budget-Tracker/README.md

 # Budget Tracker
-A Kotlin Android Application for budgeting
+A Kotlin Android application for budget tacking.